DevEntheus/Zynq-UltraScale-Plus-MPSoC-Arch-Linux/README.md

 ```bash
 [root@alarm alarm]# useradd -m <username>
 ```
-and set a password for the new user:
+Set a password for the new user:
 ```bash
 [root@alarm alarm]# passwd <username>
 ```